 Regions of the country, specific cities, or imaginary settings, a sense of place is significant to the production and the reception of literary works.
 This class will look at how writers talk about borders both geographic and metaphorical and at travel writing to consider how these authors create bridges that help us define, map, understand differences.
-(Prerequisite ENG 112 or 210.)
+Prerequisite: ENG 111 or placement credit.